alexzhangs/aws-cfn-vpn/README.md

 `http://admin.ss.yourdomain.com/admin` after the DNS records get effective.

-1. Goto `Home › Shadowsocks › Shadowsocks Nodes › Add Shadowsocks
+1. Go to `Home › Shadowsocks › Shadowsocks Nodes › Add Shadowsocks
 Node`, to check the node list, all node stacks you created should have been registered as nodes automatically.

-    Note: The registration is rely on the AWS Config, SNS and Lambda services, it takes up to around 15 minutes to capture and delivery the config changes.
+    Note: The registration relies on the AWS Config, SNS and Lambda services, it takes up to around 15 minutes to capture and deliver the config changes.

 1. Now you are ready to create Shadowsocks accounts in the web console, or import the previously exported accounts back.